Make some low carb chocolate ice cream to cool off in the summer heat!

 Avocado is a fruit!

-My low carb chocolate ice cream has half an avocado in it already, but if you want, you can experiment with adding more to make avocado ice cream, raspberry ice cream, strawberry ice cream!
+My low carb chocolate ice cream has half an avocado in it already, but if you want, you can experiment with adding more to make healthy recipes like avocado ice cream, raspberry ice cream, strawberry ice cream!
 Yummm!

 What Other Flavors Of Ice Cream Can I Try?

 I love low carb chocolate, but it’s good to mix things up sometimes.
 If I’m craving low carb vanilla ice cream instead, I’ll add 1-2 teaspoons of vanilla extract rather than using cocoa powder.
 Voila!

 Toppings can add such fun variety to low carb desserts!
 And there are tons of healthy topping ideas, so you can get creative.

 Low carb fruits like raspberries will add a bit of tartness which I love.
 You can also toss in a few low carb nuts for some crunch!